Love-P/Advanced-Process-Manager/README.md

 - The Process Manager effectively handles thread termination requests.

 ## Explanation
 This test verifies that the Process Manager can manage the termination of individual threads.
+It involves the use of the libc.pthread_cancel and libc.pthread_join functions for requesting and confirming thread termination.

 ![Thread Termination Test](images/terminate_thread.png)
 ![Thread Termination Test](images/terminate_thread_log.png)